Letters from Lodi

 "Tastes are constantly changing.
 A few years ago people still liked oaky styles of Chardonnay, but now the pendulum has swung towards bright, crisp, refreshing styles of white wines fermented in stainless steel and aged, at the most, in barrels that don't impart oak flavors.
 That's the reason this year [2024] we hope to add an Albariño.
 I think the key is listening to customers to see what they're looking for."

-The flagship remains the estate's sustainably farmed (certified by LODI RULES for Sustainable Winegrowing) Zinfandel, which Stonum culls from their oldest rows, which started off as head trained vines but were later retro-fitted onto trellises that still replicate a canopy of leaves allowing dappled sunlight and air movement to maximize fruit quality.
+The flagship remains the estate's sustainably farmed (certified by LODI RULES for Sustainable Winegrowing) Zinfandel, which Stonum culls from their oldest rows, which started off as head-trained vines but were later retro-fitted onto trellises that still replicate a canopy of leaves allowing dappled sunlight and air movement to maximize fruit quality.

 Only 209 cases of the 2021 Stonum Vineyards XI Mokelumne River-Lodi Zinfandel ($38) were produced, and it is a model of restraint, purely floral red berry perfume, zesty natural acidity and moderate tannin accentuating a silky texture.
-In other words, a classic "east side" Lodi Zinfandel (west side Lodi Zinfandels tend to be earthier, slightly fatter and have darker berryish fruit).
+In other words, a classic "east side" Lodi Zinfandel (west side Lodi Zinfandels tend to be earthier, slightly fatter, and have darker berryish fruit).
 A touch of French oak adds a transparent vanillin veneer, while also playing up some Asian tea-like nuances and just a touch of sweet black pepper spice.

 Explains Stonum, "All our Zinfandels are native yeast fermented because we think that's the best way to capture the terroir of the Stonum vineyard, which is what we're all about.
-We do the same with all our other wines to capture a sense a place.
+We do the same with all our other wines to capture a sense of place.
 We give our growers full credit by putting the name of their vineyards on our labels."

 At 14.0% ABV, the 2021 Stonum Zinfandel is neither light nor heavy.
 Says Stonum, "The Zinfandel sees 100% French oak, which adds structure, but not so much that it takes away from the natural profile of the wine.

 "We haven't been able to get it exactly the way we want every year," she adds "but I like to pick our Zinfandel at 24.0°, 24.5° Brix (i.e., sugar reading).
-I think that's our sweet spot, when you can feel, smell and taste the pure taste of our wine, specific to our vineyard.
+I think that's our sweet spot when you can feel, smell and taste the pure taste of our wine, specific to our vineyard.
 That's something I think you learn as you go, in every vintage."

-The next most interesting wines in the current Stonum portfolio are, believe it or not, a set of two dry rosés produced from the estate grown Zinfandel.
+The next most interesting wines in the current Stonum portfolio are, believe it or not, a set of two dry rosés produced from the estate-grown Zinfandel.
 Right now there are two vintages available, and they are two different wines because of the way they were vinified.

 The first, the 2022 KMS Collection Rendezvous Estate Rosé of Zinfandel ($26) is a coral pink-tinted wine with pure, red berry/cherry fragrances; crisp, lightly tart, medium-full bodied on the palate.
 The effusive qualities remind you of why, for a good 25 or so years, pink wines made from Zinfandel (albeit, fruity "White Zinfandel," not dry like the Stonum rosés) was one of the country's most popular wines.